-This fellowship is intended to give a student first-hand experience in natural resource policy at the state level.
-In so doing, the student will contribute to policies that will benefit natural resource managers, stakeholders, and user groups.
-The Natural Resource Policy Fellowship will place up to three graduate student fellows in an Oregon state agency or nonprofit for one year.
-Starting dates will depend on the needs of the student and host office.
+This fellowship is intended to give fellows first-hand experience in natural resource policy at the state level.
+In so doing, the fellow will contribute to policies that will benefit natural resource managers, relevant communities, and user groups.
+The Natural Resource Policy Fellowship (NRPF) will place applicants in an Oregon state agency or nonprofit for one year.
+Starting dates will depend on the needs of the selected applicant and host office.

 The length of assignment is one year and is nonrenewable.
-The fellowship will pay up to $36,000 for the year, in monthly stipend payments.
-The stipend will provide you with up to $3,000 per month to cover expenses during your full-time fellowship, which may include fellowship-related professional development, educational supplies, health insurance, and travel expenses.
-Open to graduate students and recent graduates with interest and experience in coastal policy from any U.S. university or college (preference will be given to eligible applicants from a college or university with a physical campus located in Oregon).
-Additional details linked here.
+The fellowship will pay at least $48,000 for the year, in monthly stipend payments.
+The stipend will provide you with at least $4,000 per month to cover expenses during your full-time fellowship, which may include fellowship-related professional development, educational supplies, health insurance, and travel expenses.
+This fellowship is open to graduate students and those who have recently completed their graduate degree, with interest and experience in coastal policy from any U.S. university or college (preference will be given to eligible applicants from a college or university with a physical campus located in Oregon).

 Oregon Sea Grant uses eSeaGrant for fellowship application submissions.
 To access eSeaGrant, send an email to [email protected] declaring your interest in applying.
 Please include the name of the fellowship you wish to apply for in the subject line.
 An eSeaGrant account will then be created for you.
 All components of your application, including letters of recommendation, will be submitted through eSeaGrant.
 Stating your interest does not obligate you to apply.
 We are here to provide assistance as needed; however, please do not wait until the last minute to apply.